mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 This is pretty close to the Eastern Buddhist translation, except “immediately” may be a better word than “without delay,” as it’s more a matter of directness than of avoiding procrastination.

 This is also close to the translation used by Confluence Zen Center ([external link](https://www.confluencezen.org/fukanzazengi/)), and that used by Zenkatsu Norman Fischer ([external link](https://everydayzen.org/teachings/fukanzazengi-2/)).

+- on the other hand, look up “emergency case”, as in 1988-09-25-Kuge-Talk-5

+- and on the other hand, not procrastinating is mentioned too, somewhere

 ```{=typst}
 #pagebreak()